nestauk/mapping-career-causeways/README.md

 ## Installation

 It is possible to browse and download the [Supplementary online data](https://github.com/nestauk/mapping-career-causeways/tree/main/Supplementary_online_data) without installing anything on your local machine.
-However, if you'd like to run any analysis code, you should follow the steps below. *Note that the analysis code will be added to this repo in early 2021; presently, you only need to do this if you'd like to run the Jupyter notebook used in developing the O\*NET-ESCO crosswalk.*
+However, if you'd like to run any of the analysis code, you should follow the steps below. *Note that the complete analysis code will be published in early 2021.*

 ### Clone and set up the repo